zruncho3d/tri-zero/Mods/hbo/SkirtsCollection/README.md

 Thanks to zruncho for all his efforts he puts into the printers for Ants.
 It's inspiring for a lot of us!

+# Changelog

+## 08.11.2022

+- Honecomb pattern dimensions changed so that there are no thin lines anymore with 0.4mm extrusion with
+- fixed a cosmetic error on the honeycomp pattern of the front corners at the side
+- more clearence for M4 nuts on bottom side of the skirts
+- some minor fixes herere and there - like forgotten facets etc.